stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 }
 ```

-For more information about rigidbodies in Xenko, see [Rigidbodies](../physics/rigid-bodies.md).
+For more information about rigidbodies in Stride, see [Rigidbodies](../physics/rigid-bodies.md).

 ### Triggers